wrongpixels/fsopen-2025/part3/README.md

 ## Part 3 - Programming a server with NodeJS and Express

-Part 3 exercises are in a separate repository as required by the course:
+Part 3 exercises are in a separate repository as recommended by the course:
 [wrongpixels/fsopen-part3](https://github.com/wrongpixels/fsopen-part3)

 The phonebook application is deployed at: